Guy Kawasaki is positive, outgoing, easygoing, and full of lots of remarkably concrete, practical advice.

 I’m not exaggerating when I say this was the most entertaining, engaging, and useful “fireside chat” I’ve ever done.

 There were several livestreams — this one was from Guy’s phone (which was operated by his daughter).
-Draper will probably have a more high-res archived version later, which might appear here.
+Draper has a more high-res archived Guy Kawasaki livestream (interview in this one starts around 22:00).

 Skip past the first couple of minutes (me finishing a beer, chitchat, introductions) and jump to the 8:00 mark to listen to Guy talk about how he got started, how important it is to learn how to *sell* stuff, what the secret to evangelizing a product is, and how to create a compelling VC pitch with his 10-20-30 rule.
 Plus, you get to hear his opinions on Trump, racism in Silicon Valley, raising children, what his ultimate purpose in life is, and even what he imagines heaven is like.
 It’s a fun, amazing conversation.
 Enjoy it!